Police testimony will lead off panel's first Jan. 6 hearing

 House Speaker Nancy Pelosi has appointed eight members to the select committee, including seven Democrats and Republican Rep. Liz Cheney of Wyoming.
 Republican Leader Kevin McCarthy has discretion over five additional appointments, though Pelosi must approve them.

-McCarthy has not yet said who he will appoint or if Republicans will even participate in the probe, as many in the party are still loyal to Trump and have sought to downplay the insurrection and deny the political motives behind it.
+McCarthy has not yet said who he will appoint or if Republicans will even participate in the probe, as many are still loyal to Trump.
+Some have sought to downplay the insurrection and deny the political motives behind it.

-Thompson said the panel welcomes Republican members, but will be moving ahead regardless of whether McCarthy chooses to participate.
-Under the committee's rules, only eight members are required for the committee to have a working quorum.
+Thompson said the panel welcomes Republican members, but will be moving ahead even if McCarthy chooses not to participate.
+Under the committee's rules, the eight members appointed by Pelosi will be enough for the committee to have a working quorum.
 He said a lack of GOP participation won't diminish what the committee is trying to do.

 Thompson said the central focus of the investigations will be why the systems that were in place that day failed — why there wasn’t a greater presence of law enforcement, why the military was delayed for hours as the police were quickly overwhelmed and why crucial intelligence predicting the attack was missed.

 The panel is also expected to probe the links that some rioters had to white supremacist groups.
-Thompson said an assessment by FBI Director Christopher Wray that racially motivated violent extremism, and especially white supremacy, is one of the biggest threats to U.S. security, coupled with the insurrection, “tells me that the significance of this committee’s work is as important as it can ever get.”
+Thompson said an assessment by FBI Director Christopher Wray that racially motivated violent extremism, and especially white supremacy, is one of the biggest threats to U.S. security “tells me that the significance of this committee’s work is as important as it can ever get.”

 Thompson hasn’t said whether the panel will call Trump to testify, but said, “I don’t think anyone is off limits.”